 I’m not sure what I was thinking when I signed up for the Captiva Tri.
 I guess I was dreaming about the beautiful blue water of the gulf of Mexico and thinking that the bike ride of 10 miles and the 5K run wouldn’t be that hard.
 But what I didn’t realize is, I haven’t swam since I was a little girl.

 I went into the pool today at the recreation center in Long Beach.
-I swam one length of the pool without stopping.
+I swam with my head out of the water one length of the pool without stopping.
 I didn’t think that was bad so I swam back and forth again.
 I asked the lifeguard how many meters the pool was and was told that it was 25 yards.
 Hmmm, I wonder how many yards = meters?

 I swam some more.
 I stopped after every 25 yards to take a break.
 My heart was racing.
 I couldn’t believe how fast my heart was beating!